Royal Palace of La Almudaina: History

-During the first half of 16th century the upper floor was built by order of the King Charles V, Holy Roman Emperor.
+During the first half of 16th century the upper floor was built by order of Charles V, Holy Roman Emperor.

 In the same way as in the Royal Palace of Madrid, the Royal Palace of La Almudaina, is the official summer residence of the King, as well as other members of the Spanish royal family, who also reside in the Palace of Marivent and in the Palacio de la Zarzuela in Madrid.